Tiger Flower Facts

 Further, when open, the large blossoms, consisting of three single-color petals, grow quite large.
 In fact, these may reach 6 in (15 cm) across.
 These also flank three smaller petals spotted with a second color.

 Additionally, each stem develops quite slender and long.
 Therefore, a stem often attains a length of as much as 24 in (60 cm).
-Finally, the foliage consists of upright, bladed leaves, colored a light green.
+Finally, the foliage of the Tiger Flower consists of upright, bladed leaves, colored a light green.

 - Kingdom: Plantae